AzimiDeveloper/HybridORM/paper.md

 # Statement of need

-Developers often face a trade-off between powerful ORM features and execution speed.
+.NET developers often struggle with balancing advanced querying capabilities and performance.
 This hybrid model addresses that by using EF Core for complex data relationships and RepoDb for high-throughput operations.

 # Implementation